Yongcheng123/ymu.github.io/README.md

 ## 🔧 Local Development
 1. Clone the repository
 2. Open `index.html` in your browser
-3. For AI features, add your Gemini API key to the JavaScript section
+3. **Note**: AI features are currently disabled for security reasons

+## 🔒 Security Note
+API keys should never be stored in client-side code.
+For production use with AI features, consider:
+- Using a backend service to proxy API calls
+- Hosting on platforms that support environment variables
+- Implementing server-side authentication

 ## 📞 Contact
 - **Email**: ymu004@odu.edu